Applications of the duality between the Complex Monge-Amp\`ere Equation and the Hele-Shaw flow: Introduction

 What permits us to have such a good understanding of the singularities of $\Phi$ is the connection with the Hele-Shaw flow.
-To define this, suppose $(X,\omega)$ is a one-dimensional K\"ahler manifold, which we will usually take to be either $\mathbb P^1$ with its Fubini-Study form $\omega_{FS}$, or the open unit disc $\mathbb D\subset \mathbb C$ with the Poincar\'e form $\omega_P$.
-In the first case we use the convention that $\mathbb P^1$ has area one (of course the Poincar\'e metric on the disc has infinite area), so
+To define this, suppose $(X,\omega)$ is a one-dimensional K\"ahler manifold, which we will take to be either $\mathbb P^1$ with its Fubini-Study form $\omega_{FS}$, $\mathbb{C}$ with the Lebesgue form $dA$ or the open unit disc $\mathbb D\subset \mathbb C$ with the Poincar\'e form $\omega_P$.
+In the first case we use the convention that $\mathbb P^1$ has area one so

-The unit disc has the origin as a distinguished point, and when $X=\mathbb P^1$ we fix a point that we denote by $0\in \mathbb P^1$.
+The complex plane and unit disc both have the origin as a distinguished point, and when $X=\mathbb P^1$ we fix a point that we denote by $0\in \mathbb P^1$.